wordofwarning/wordofwarning.org/hab/domestic/index callout.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Turn" # the name of the artist or company
+artist: "Domestic" # the name of the artist or company
-header_image: "header_turn_photo.jpg"
+header_image: "header_domestic.jpg"

 # ABOUT THE SHOW - LAYOUT